 Pediatric Injuries and Conditions

-The Rusk Institute of Rehabilitation Medicine offers a wide range of specialized inpatient and outpatient pediatric therapy programs for babies, children, and young adults.
+Rusk Rehabilitation offers a wide range of specialized inpatient and outpatient pediatric therapy programs for babies, children, and young adults.
 These include communication programs, educational services, occupational therapy, physical therapy, psychology, and speech-language pathology services.
 Our clinical team is particularly experienced in the multiple challenges involved in treating children with developmental disorders such as cerebral palsy, spina bifida, muscular dystrophy, reflex sympathetic dystrophy, limb deficiencies, arthrogryposis, and spinal cord injuries.

 All of Rusk’s pediatric programs use a child-centered, team approach to identify each child’s obstacles and capabilities and then develop a treatment plan based on specific, practical goals designed to optimize the child’s physical, cognitive and behavioral functioning.
 This plan may include various therapies, psychological support, education, and the use of adaptive equipment in the home, school, or community environments.
 The child and their family then work closely with the clinical team to achieve these treatment goals.